Otiel/CoDServerWatcher/README.md

 _CoDServerWatcher_ enables you to get details on a Call of Duty Multiplayer server without launching the game.
 The application runs in the system tray to be as less intrusive as possible.

-**Important**: I don't know if _CoDServerWatcher_ works with all versions of Call of Duty, I developed it for Call of Duty - Modern Warfare and tested only with Call of Duty - Modern Warfare.
+**Important**: I don't know if _CoDServerWatcher_ works with all versions of Call of Duty, I developed it for Call of Duty - Modern Warfare and tested only with Call of Duty - Modern Warfare (Call of Duty 4).

 Features
 --------